Bibby Financial Services

 Bibby Financial Services (BFS) is a multinational corporation that provides financial services to small and medium-sized enterprises (SMEs).

-The company is a subsidiary of the Liverpool-based Bibby Line Group, which was founded in 1807 by businessman, John Bibby (1775-1840).
-The group diversified into financial services, haulage, retail and private-equity-style investments in businesses in the 1980s.
-This helped it to survive and grow whilst local rivals, such as Cunard and White Star, disappeared or were swallowed up by others.
-Bibby Line Group, today headed by the sixth generation of the Bibby family, is a £1.2 billion business, and operates in more than 20 countries and employing over 4,500 people in industries including retail, offshore, financial services, distribution, shipping, marine based businesses and plant hire.
+The company is a subsidiary of the Liverpool based Bibby Line Group, which was founded in 1807 by businessman, John Bibby.
+In the 1980s, the group diversified into financial services, haulage, retail, and private-equity-style investments in businesses.
+This helped it to survive and grow whilst local rivals, such as Cunard and White Star Line, disappeared or were absorbed by others.
+Bibby Line Group, today headed by the sixth generation of the Bibby family, is a £1.2 billion business, and operates in more than 20 countries, employing over 4,500 people in industries including retail, offshore, financial services, distribution, shipping, marine-based businesses, and plant hire.

 History

 Bibby Financial Services was founded in 1982 during Sir Derek Bibby's chairmanship of the Bibby Line Group, a post he held from 1969 until 1992.

 For the first two years, BFS was operated from the Bibby Line Group accounts department, before becoming a separate business entity.

 The company has a regional office network with its headquarters located in Banbury, Oxfordshire.

-BFS has a network of offices across Asia and Europe, including, Singapore, the Netherlands, the Czech Republic, Slovakia, France, Germany, Poland, Ireland and the UK.
+BFS has a network of offices across Asia and Europe, including, Singapore, the Netherlands, the Czech Republic, Slovakia, France, Germany, Poland, Ireland and the United Kingdom.

-In 2020, BFS sold its North America business to ecapital.
+In 2020, BFS sold its North American business to eCapital.

 Services

-BFS provides invoice finance, asset finance, trade finance and foreign exchange services to small and medium sized businesses across the world, helping them unlock money for a range of scenarios, including cash flow funding, new equipment purchase, growth and expansion, management buy-ins and buy-outs, and corporate restructuring.
+Bibby Financial Services provides invoice finance, asset finance, trade finance and foreign exchange services to small and medium sized businesses across the world, helping them get money for a range of scenarios, including cash flow funding, new equipment purchase, growth and expansion, management buy-ins and buy-outs, and corporate restructuring.

 Globally, BFS supports more than 8,800 business customers across multiple industry sectors.
 The business operates in Europe and Asia.

-Recent Developments
+Recent developments

-In 2013, the business had a turnover of £170m.
-In November 2015 BFS announced that it was committing over £770m in funding to UK SMEs following a successful refinancing deal.
+In 2013, the business had a turnover of £170 million.
+In November 2015, Bibby Financial Services announced that it was committing over £770M in funding to UK enterprises following a successful refinancing deal.

 In September 2020, BFS appointed Jonathan Andrew as Global CEO.

 In October 2022, BFS announced its plans to launch a Marine Finance business to support the financing of ships and vessels as part of its new strategy.

-The Financial Times reported that BFS had secured a £1bn securitisation deal to boost SME lending in November 2022.
+The Financial Times reported that BFS had secured a £1 billion securitisation deal to boost SME lending in November 2022.

-Covid-19
+COVID-19

-In responding to the Covid-19 pandemic, BFS restructured its business, including the sale of its North American business which helped reduce the impact of the Covid-19 pandemic on the financial arm as one of Liverpool’s oldest firms, new documents confirmed, which was reported by Business Live.
+In response to the COVID-19 pandemic, BFS restructured its business (including the sale of its North American business) which helped reduce the impact of the pandemic on the financial arm, as one of Liverpool's oldest firms.